VITALIoTOrg/vitaliot/vital-core-security-adapter/README.md

     }
     ```

-* **/policy/{id}** expects the "vitalManToken" session cookie to be included in
+* **/policy/{id}** expects the "vitalAccessToken" session cookie to be included
-the request and returns some info about the policy identified by "id".
-Response
+in the request and returns some info about the policy identified by "id".
-example:
+Response example:

     ```json
     {